Wine Rating: 94

 In the 1950’s and 60’s, a successful construction worker (contractor) had a fascination with all things wine.
 From researching to collecting to learning the nuances of what wine was.
 He became an oenophile.
 In 1973, he did something really pronounced when he purchased a 600-acre cattle ranch near St. Helena.
 He began at once planting vines and just one year later his new endeavor would be known as the Joseph Phelps Vineyards and continues to be to this day.

-Before one has dessert, a main course comes first (usually) and with that the robust Cabernet Sauvignon from the Backus Vineyard is a wine to seek out.
+Before one has dessert, the main course comes first (usually) and with that, the robust Cabernet Sauvignon from the Backus Vineyard is a wine to seek out.
 Aged for 25 months in new French oak barrels, this wine was first bottled in 1995 and it can age for 15 to 20 years.
 A superior California Cabernet.

 After Phelps purchased the land, he hired Walter Schug to help with the winemaking operation.
 Together, they built the winery and grew grapes that California had never bottled before.
 In 1974, the Joseph Phelps Syrah was the first of its kind in the United States.
 That same year the winery would bottle what is still today considered a world-renowned signature wine; a wine that is on my ‘Top-10 List’ of all time personal favorites.
 That wine is Insignia.